 A contribution towards light and heat will be applied to all bookings.
 As a not for profit organisation, this fee makes a significant contribution to rising energy costs.
 It is our aim to reduce our energy consumption at all self catering holiday homes and encourage guests to reuse, reduce, recyle.

-You will need to contact your Local House Manager 5 days before arrival to arrange time to meet.
+It is vital that you contact your Local House Manager 5 days before arrival to arrange time to meet.
 Contact details will be emailed to you.
+Failure to contact your local House Manager in good time make result in access to the property been delayed.
 Latest arrival is 9pm.

 The local House Manager will meet and greet you on arrival.
 At this time they can answer any questions you have about what is happening in the local area during the time of your stay.
 Latest arrival is 9pm.